 Testing in Progress

 You finally have installed the cable or wiring.
 Great job!
-Now before reopening and allowing public access to the work space, be sure to test everything out multiple times.
+Now before reopening and allowing public access to the workspace, be sure to test everything out multiple times.
 Just because something is connected does not mean it will function properly.
-Testing and examining every step of the process will actually reduce time spent on the project.
-Plus, your work space is easily accessible if any changes need to be made.
+Testing and examining every step of the process will actually reduce the time spent on the project.
+Plus, your workspace is easily accessible if any changes need to be made.

-For more information of cable and wire safety, check out our blog article on “Safety Procedures to Follow During Wire Installation.”
+For more information on cable and wire safety, check out our blog article on “Safety Procedures to Follow During Wire Installation.”